Whiteville undergoes downtown facelift with streetscape plan

 How we worked on the plan

-Creating a vision for both projects was achieved by engaging the community and stakeholders, and providing multiple ways to get involved with the process, systematic research, a thorough site inventory and analysis, and vigorous pursuit of creative and alternative solutions.
-Input from the community, stakeholders and staff shaped the final plans which reflect local knowledge and the aspirations of Whiteville residents.
+Engaging the community and stakeholders guided the vision for both projects, providing multiple ways to get involved with the process, systematic research, a thorough site inventory and analysis, and vigorous pursuit of creative and alternative solutions.
+Input from the community, stakeholders, and staff shaped the final plans.
+The plans reflect local knowledge and the aspirations of Whiteville residents.

 Funding and implementation

-The implementation of the streetscape and the community space projects will require diligent pursuit of alternative funding sources and continued support from the community and city leadership.
+The streetscape and community space projects will need steady efforts to find other funding sources.
+They will also need ongoing support from the community and city leaders.
 Our team also assisted the City with submittals for grant funding to support the project.
 Funding from the Rural Transformation Grant program and the NC Land and Water Fund program were secured to help support the project.